Uniting American Families Act: Opposition to Uniting American Families Act

 Opponents believe that UAFA could open up the doors for Illegal immigration even though it would penalize those who attempt to evade immigration law.
 They believe that it will be hard for immigration officers to actually determine whether the partnership is long-term and permanent.
 The Center for Immigration Studies does not support the bill because, in their opinion, it does not provide a reliable measure for indicating who is in a long-term committed partnership.
 While previously supporting family reunification legislation, such as H.R.
 6638, the United States Conference of Catholic Bishops does not support the inclusion of the Uniting American Families Act in a larger bill or standing on its own.
 National Hispanic Christian Leadership Conference's (NHCLC) leader Reverend Samuel Rodriguez predicts that the wide and strong support that the NHCLC has garnered for comprehensive immigration reform will be lost if same-sex couples are to benefit from the reform.

-Roy Beck, the founder and CEO of NumbersUSA, an which works for lower immigration levels, opposed the Act.
+Roy Beck, the founder of NumbersUSA, an which works for lower immigration levels, opposed the Act.